-Council for Higher Education Accreditation (CHEA) One Dupont Circle NW, Suite 510 Washington, DC 20036 Tel: (202) 955-6126 Fax: (202) 955-6129 www.chea.org
+Council for Higher Education Accreditation (CHEA)

+One Dupont Circle NW, Suite 510

+Washington, DC 20036

+Tel: (202) 955-6126 Fax: (202) 955-6129 www.chea.org

-PSU is a private non-profit educational institution licensed and approved to operate by the Bureau for Private Postsecondary Education (BPPE) as a part of the State of California Department of Consumer Affairs (DCA) to provide the following degree and non-degree programs: Associate of Arts in Beauty Management, Bachelor of Business Administration; Master of Business Administration; Doctor of Business Administration; Bachelor of Science in Computer Information Systems; Master of Science in Computer Science; Master of Science in Information Systems; Accounting Certificate; and English as a Second Language.
+PSU is a private non-profit educational institution licensed and approved to operate by the Bureau for Private Postsecondary Education

+(BPPE) as a part of the State of California Department of Consumer Affairs (DCA) to provide the following degree programs: Bachelor of Business Administration; Master of Business Administration; Bachelor of Science in Computer Information Systems; Master of Science in Computer Science; Master of Science in Information Systems.
 "Approval to operate" means the institution meets the minimum CA State requirements.
 The BPPE address is: